4,4'-Biphenol: Synthesis

-The industrial synthesis of 4,4′-biphenol was developed by Allan Hay in the 1960s.
-As the direct oxidative coupling of phenol gives a mixture of isomers, 4,4′-biphenol is instead prepared from 2,6-di-tert-butylphenol, where para-coupling is the only possibility.
+The industrial synthesis of 4,4′-biphenol was developed in the 1960s by Allan Hay, while working at the historic General Electric Research Laboratory.
+The reaction is driven by the formation and dimerisation of phenol radicals.
+As the direct oxidative coupling of phenols gives a mixture of isomers, 4,4′-biphenol is instead prepared from 2,6-di-tert-butylphenol, where para-coupling is the only possibility.
 A reaction with oxygen produces phenol-radicals which undergo rapid dimerisation, ultimately forming a diphenoquinone.

 Synthesis of 4.4'-biphenol from 2,6-di-tert-butylphenol.
 Isobutylene is eliminated in the final stage.

 This intermediate is reduced to the tetra-butyl-biphenyl derivative by a reaction with two equivalents of 2,6-di-tert-butylphenol, in an oxygen-free environment (with the radicals generated dimerising to form additional tetra-butyl-biphenyl).
 In the final step, high temperature dealkylation is performed to remove the butyl groups, producing the desired 4,4′-biphenol product.
 If groups less bulky that t-butyl are used then polyphenylene ethers such as poly(p-phenylene oxide) can be produced.